masteringmodernpayments/book/wrap_up.md

 * [Devise](https://github.com/plataformatec/devise), a Rails authentication library
 * [CanCan](https://github.com/ryanb/cancan), a Rails authorization library
 * [jQuery Payment](https://github.com/stripe/jquery.payment) is a veruy useful set of jQuery functions for working with payment fields

+## Books

+* [The Tangled Web](http://lcamtuf.coredump.cx/tangled/) is a guide to web security and how crazy the internet really is.
+Not directly applicable to a Stripe/Rails integration but it is a great read and is full of useful tips and explanations.
+Highly recommended.